MicrosoftDocs/azure-docs/articles/education-hub/faq.md

 ## Azure Dev Tools for Teaching

-### Who is eligible to purchase Microsoft Azure Dev Tools for Teaching?
+### Who is eligible to purchase Azure Dev Tools for Teaching?

 Only academic institutions that have purchased a Volume Licensing agreement with Microsoft can enroll in Azure Dev Tools for Teaching.